andrewliebchen/reacticons/README.md

 ## Why is this useful?

-Commonly, modern web applicaitons make use of image sprite- or font-based icons.
+Commonly, modern web applications make use of image sprite- or font-based icons.
 Font-based icons work particularly well becasue they're inheriently vector-based, however there are plenty of limitations.
-Here are two, for example: icons can be difficult to animate and they're limited to only one color (unless you want to do some multi-icon layout gymnastics).
+Here are two: icons can be difficult to animate and they're limited to only one color (unless you want to do some multi-icon layout gymnastics).

 ReactJS makes it really easy to manage `SVG`s and include configurable `SVG`-based components in your project.
-Reacticons are `SVG` image components that can be easily included in your projected, colored, scaled, and animated.
+Reacticons are `SVG` file icons that can be easily included in your project and colored, scaled, progress-bared and animated.

 ## Contributing

-Admitted, this isn't well tested.
+Reacticons are new to this world and I'm a designer.
 Please submit issues for any problems you may encounter.
 If you'd like to contribute, feel free to open an issue or pull request.
 Also, I'd love to hear from you if you use Reacticons in your project!